CSALabsAutomation/azure-cosmosdb-lab/steps/02_load-data-into-cosmos-db-with-dmtool/documentation.md

     ![click](./assets/03-dm-dtui-app.jpg "Review if you have installed already")

-1. Navigate to Source Information
+1. Navigate to Source Information as shown below

     ![click ](./assets/03-dm-source.jpg "Select source ")